Alisher Shukurov

-Alisher Shukurov (Алишер Шукуров, born 30 March 2002) is a Tajik professional footballer who plays as a midfielder for Khujand and the Tajikistan national team.
+Alisher Shukurov (Алишер Шукуров, born 30 March 2002) is a Tajik professional footballer who plays as a midfielder for Istiklol and the Tajikistan national team.

 Career

 Club

 On 11 February 2024, Dinamo Tbilisi announced the signing of Shukurov to a two-year contract, with the option of a third, from Kuktosh Rudaki.

 On 10 July 2024, Vakhsh Bokhtar announced the singing of Shukurov on loan for the remainder of the year from Dinamo Tbilisi.

 On 14 March 2025, Tyumen announced the signing of Shukurov.

 On 12 July 2025, Khujand announced the singing of Shukurov.

+On 22 December 2025, Uzbekistan Super League club Qizilqum announced the signing of Shukurov.